TiesdeKok/LearnPythonforResearch/README.md

 <h3 id="packages">Installing Packages</h3>

 The Python eco-system consists of many packages and modules that people have programmed and made available for everyone to use.
-These packages/modules are one of the things that makes Python so incredibly useful.
+These packages/modules are one of the things that makes Python so useful.

-Some packages are natively included with Python and Anaconda, but sometimes you need to install them first before you can import them.
+Some packages are natively included with Python and Anaconda, but anything not included you need to install first before you can import them.
 I will discuss the three primary methods of installing packages:

 **Method 1:** use `pip`